Capati/wgpu-odin/README.md

 1. Clone this repository.
 2. Create a folder `libs/wgpu` in the root of your project (from where you run `odin build`).
-3. If you want the wrapper version, copy both the `bindings` and `wrapper` folders from this repository to the directory created in the previous step.
+3. If you want the wrapper version, copy the folders `bindings`, `wrapper` and `utils`  from this repository to the directory created in the previous step.
 4. To easily import the package to your project, you can set a `collection`:

 ```